dapplo/Dapplo.CaliburnMicro/README.md

 ## Dapplo.CaliburnMicro.Metro

 This is based on a MahApps.Metro dependency, and supplies a IWindowManager implementation which makes things look like "metro" apps.

-Usage:
-- Make Dapplo.Addons.Bootstrapper scan the dll, by e.g. adding it like this: _bootstrapper.Add(@".", "Dapplo.CaliburnMicro.Metro.dll");

 Note: Dialog boxes are *not yet* tested or supported...
 I might need to have a look at this: https://dragablz.net/2015/05/29/using-mahapps-dialog-boxes-in-a-mvvm-setup/